trygvels/FYS-STK4155/README.md

 ## Project 2:
 In this project we attempt to predict the probability of default from credit card data.
 We apply both logistic regression and neural networks for this.
 Run code using "python part#.py".

-Part1.py - Running the logistic regression method and comparing to sklearn Part2.py - Running the feed-forward neural network.
+Part1.py - Running the logistic regression method and comparing to sklearn.
+Part2.py - Running the feed-forward neural network on credit card data.
+Part3.py - Running the feed-forward neural network on the franke function data.